How do you say God’s name?

 Since that monumental day in the old city of Jerusalem, Nehemia and I have spent more than a decade searching historical documents, studying linguistic information and reading the most important ancient Hebrew manuscripts available in order learn everything we could about our Heavenly Father’s name.
 In fact, we have discovered even more ancient Hebrew manuscripts that witness to the pronunciation of God’s name!

 In 2011 we traveled to the Hebrew University at Jerusalem and met with one of the world’s renowned experts on the Masoretic text.
-Dr. Raphael Zer is the Editorial Coordinator of the Hebrew Bible Project.
+At that time, Dr. Raphael Zer was the Editorial Coordinator of the Hebrew Bible Project.
 He provided us with crucial information about the importance of the two vocalized Hebrew manuscripts (The Aleppo and Leningrad codices) that are the main sources for research on the pronunciation of this magnificent name.

 Now we are bringing all of our updated research and testimony together in a collaborative project we call The Hammer Pack that breaks through layers of Jewish and Christian tradition to give you access to the truth about God’s personal and unique name!
 The Hammer Pack includes our two books, a twelve episode television series, an information update with a new teaching, plus an instructional CD and a 3-disc live teaching DVD set!

-After going through The Hammer Pack you will be equipped with your own hammer of historical, linguistic and practical information, inspiration and revelation about God’s name.
+After going through the hammer pack you will be equipped with your own hammer of historical, linguistic and practical information, inspiration and revelation about God’s name.
 For anyone who wants to learn more about what this name means and how to pray, proclaim, praise, and pronounce it, plus a whole lot more, The Hammer Pack is for you!
-After you view this promotional video, visit our store and you will be surprised at what we are willing to do to get The Hammer Pack to you!

 “